azure-ad-b2c/samples/policies/encrypted-profile/README.md

 </TechnicalProfile>
 ```

-Then, we must modify `login-NonInteractive` to use `emailEncrypted` as the username. ***Note*** that you must also edit the [TrustFrameworkBase.xml](policies/TrustFrameworkBase.xml) file to remove the similar line where is sends `signInName` as username as it otherwise will not work.
+Then, we must modify `login-NonInteractive` to use `emailEncrypted` as the username. ***Note*** that you must also edit the [TrustFrameworkBase.xml](policies/TrustFrameworkBase.xml) file to remove the similar line where is sends `signInName` as username as it will not work otherwise.

 ```xml
 <TechnicalProfile Id="login-NonInteractive">